Six of the Best Kid-Friendly Sydney Cafes with a View

 Address: Avalon Beach, NSW 2107, in the same building as the Surf Life Save Club

-More Info: www.theavalononthebeach.com.au or The Avalon On The Beach Facebook page
+More Info: www.beachhouseavalon.com.au or Beach House Facebook page

 2. The Museum Of Contemporary Art Cafe (The Rocks)